googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 **Figure 5.30 A sweep gradient with start angle of 30° and an end angle of 150°, using a `ColorLine` with color stops 0 and 1 for red and yellow and extend mode pad.**

+Not more than one full rotation is drawn and there is no overlap in drawing for angles outside the 0° and 360° range.
+However, start and end angles can be positioned at angles below 0° and above 360°.
+Through that, and through how wide the ColorLine interval is defined, color stops may lie outside the 0° to 360° circle.
+This has an effect on the computation of the gradient colors inside the interval of 0° to 360°, but colors are not sampled from outside this interval.
+See figure 5.31 for an example.

+![A sweep gradient, from red to yellow, with start angle of 330° and an end angle of 390°.](images/colr_conic_gradient_stop_angle_outside.png)

+**Figure 5.31 A sweep gradient with start angle of 330° and an end angle of 390°, using a `ColorLine` with color stops 0 and 1 for red and yellow and extend mode pad.**

+Because the sweep gradient is drawn from 0° to 360° a sharp transition may occur at 0°, this can be mitigated by adjusting the color stops at the 0° and 360° position on the arc to have the same color.
+The location of the transition axis can also be shifted by nesting the PaintSweepGradient inside a PaintRotate/PaintVarRotate operation.

 NOTE: When a sweep gradient is combined with a transformation (see 5.7.11.1.5), the appearance will be the same as if a circular arc of some non-zero radius